December 04, 2015

-Highlights of NEO’s 2013 ED-05 already filed with DRA include the following data:
+Highlights of the 2015 ED-05 already filed with DRA include the following data:

-· NEO awarded more than 100 financial need-based scholarships totaling more than $125,000 to highly deserving children under the Education Tax Credit program.
+· The Program awarded 128 financial need-based scholarships totaling almost $200,000 to highly deserving children under the NH Education Tax Credit program.

 · Scholarships were awarded based on highest financial need within the metrics provided in the New Hampshire Education Tax Credit law.

-· The average scholarship awarded to each of the 47 schooled student recipients was $2,474, with the balance of tuition costs being paid by scholarship families together with other financial aid provided by private schools.
+· The average scholarship awarded to each student recipient - both private schooled and homeschooled - was $1,527 with the balance of tuition costs being paid by scholarship families together with other financial aid provided by private schools.

-· The average value of the homeschool scholarship awarded was $215 and NEO awarded 56 scholarships to highneed families for homeschooling materials.
+· The average value of the homeschool scholarship awarded was $317 and NEO awarded 20 scholarships to high-need families for homeschooling materials.

 · 1,000-plus children applied for scholarships showing a clear need among New Hampshire families to receive scholarships and the opportunity for NEO to grow to assist many more children in the years to come.

 · Scholarship awards from contributions to NEO resulted in children attending schools with better educational settings and outcomes.

 For more information about the Network for Educational Opportunity and its scholarship program visit www.networkforeducation.org